mitch-at-ibm/faststart-provisioning-lab/01-manual-deploy.md

 ### Create the build config

+On OpenShift 3.11, Jenkins is built into the OpenShift pipelines and the build pipelines can be managed using Kubernetes custom resources.
+We will create one by hand to create the build pipeline for our new application.

 1. Copy the following into a file called `buildconfig.yaml` and update the {Name}, {Secret}, {Git-Repo-URL}, and {Namespace}

 ```